HrithikgowdaD/GPS-Fasttag-toll-navigation/README.md

-#PROJECT ON GPS TOLL-BASED SYSTEM USING PYTHON by Team BIT GEEKS,
+#PROJECT ON GPS TOLL-BASED SYSTEM USING PYTHON ,
  This is a public repository and it includes all the necessary code base, documentation, output records etc.